b-lukaszuk/BS_wJ_eng/contents/recursion.md

 ## Problem {#sec:recursion_problem}

 [Recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) is a
-programming technique where a function invokes itself.
-It relies on two simple
+programming technique where a function invokes itself in order to solve a problem.
+It relies on two simple principles:
-principles:

 1. know when to stop
 2. split the problem into a single step and a smaller problem